 General and administrative expenses consist principally of personnel-related costs, professional fees for legal, consulting, audit services, and other general operating expenses not otherwise included in research and development.

+General and administrative expenses increased \$0.5 million for the three months ended June 30, 2014 as compared to the three months ended June 30, 2013 due primarily to an increase in headcount related expenses and an increase in professional fees and compliance costs associated with operating as a public company.

-For the three months ended March 31, 2014 and 2013, general and administrative expenses were \$2.5 million, and \$0.9 million, respectively.
-The \$1.6 million increase for the three months ended March 31, 2014 as compared to the three months ended March 31, 2013 was due primarily to an increase in headcount related expenses, an increase in professional fees and compliance costs of \$0.5 million associated with operating as a public company, and an increase of \$0.6 million for employee and director stock-based compensation expense.
+General and administrative expenses increased \$2.1 million for the six months ended June 30, 2014 as compared to the six months ended June 30, 2013 due primarily to an increase of \$0.4 million in headcount related expenses, an increase of \$0.8 million in professional fees and compliance costs associated with operating as a public company, and an increase of \$0.6 million for employee and director stockbased compensation expense.

 We anticipate general and administrative expenses will increase in future periods, reflecting an expanding infrastructure and increased professional fees associated with being a public reporting company under the Exchange Act.

-Other Expense, Net
+Other Income (Expense), Net

-Other expense, net for the three months ended March 31, 2014 was \$4.8 million due to the remeasurement of our warrant liabilities at fair value as of March 31, 2014.
-We use a binomial lattice option pricing model to value our warrants and the valuation increase was due primarily to an increase in the value of our common stock from \$5 at December 31, 2013 to \$8 at March 31, 2014 which is an input to the valuation model.
-No warrants subject to liability accounting were outstanding during the three months ended March 31, 2013.
+Other income (expense), net for the three and six months ended June 30, 2014 reflected a gain of \$2.8 million and a loss of \$2.0 million, respectively, due to the remeasurement of our warrant liabilities at fair value as of June 30, 2014.
+We use a binomial lattice option pricing model to value our warrants at each reporting date and the warrant valuations changed due to variations in the price of our common stock which is an input to our valuation model.
+Specifically, during the three months ended June 30, 2014, the gain recognized was due primarily to a decrease in the value of our common stock from \$8.00 at March 31, 2014 to \$6.50 at June 30, 2014.
+During the six months ended June 30, 2014, the loss recognized was due primarily to an increase in the value of our common stock from \$5.00 at December 31, 2013 to \$6.50 at June 30, 2014.
+No warrants subject to liability accounting were outstanding during the three and six month periods ended June 30, 2013.